Blueberry pie: History

+Blueberry pie was first eaten by early American settlers.
+Berry pie, including with blueberries, was documented in the US region of New England as early as 1872 in the Appledore Cook Book.

+Wild ('lowbush') and cultivated ('highbush') blueberries, which are native to North America, are used to make blueberry pie.
+In the 21st century, it is a common dessert in Canada and the United States where blueberry pie made with wild blueberries is the official state dessert of Maine.

 Ingredients

 The typical primary ingredients for blueberry pie are rinsed and stemmed blueberries.
 The berries can be frozen or fresh.
 Other ingredients include flour or instant tapioca, cinnamon, nutmeg, sugar, vanilla and butter.
 Ingredients may vary, depending upon the recipe.

 Nutrients

-In a reference amount of 100 g, commercially prepared blueberry pie supplies 55 calories, and is 10% fat, 35% carbohydrates, 2% protein, and 52% water (table).
+In a reference amount of 100 g, commercially prepared blueberry pie supplies 55 calories, and is 10% fat, 35% carbohydrates, 3% protein, and 52% water (table).
 It contains no micronutrients in significant percentage of the Daily Value (table).